 Common EAP Based Authentication Methods

-Light Weight EAP (LEAP) – The authentication process is where the client simply provides the AS its credentials, such as the username and password.
+Light Weight EAP (LEAP) – the authentication process is where the client simply provides the AS its credentials, such as the username and password.
 Encrypted challenge messages are exchanged between the AS and client to ensure that the client is authorized to access the network.

 IEEE 802.1x Authentication Process

-The authentication method begins when the client device has requested to connect to the network.
+The authentication method begins when the client device requests to connect to the network.
 The authenticator receives the request and creates a virtual port with the supplicant.
 The authenticator acts as a proxy for the end user, passing authentication information to and from the authentication server on its behalf.
 The authenticator limits traffic to authentication data to the server.
 A negotiation takes place, which includes: